crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

     :::

-- In `~/.cronos/config/app.toml`, please download the new [app.toml](https://github.com/crypto-org-chain/cronos-testnets/blob/main/cronostestnet_338-3/app.toml) and update the whole `app.toml` content to the new one, as there are quite a few new parameters were introduced in the new version.
+- In `~/.cronos/config/app.toml`, download the new [app.toml](https://raw.githubusercontent.com/crypto-org-chain/cronos-testnets/main/cronostestnet_338-3/app.toml) and replace the local `app.toml` with this newly downloaded version.

 - For network configuration, in `~/.cronos/config/config.toml`, please modify the configurations of `persistent_peers`, `create_empty_blocks_interval` and `timeout_commit` by:
   ```bash